 But before you add one to your shopping cart, make sure you go through this checklist to help you purchase a camera that fits the needs of the unique content you have planned.
 Take out your pen and pad—it’s time to get down to business to make your camera shopping experience a no brainer.

-The shopper’s guide to purchasing a camera
+The camera shopper’s purchasing guide

 1. Get a clear idea of the content you plan to shoot

 If you’re camera shopping to film your online course, chances are you already have an idea or even a running list of the videos you need to shoot.
 If not, you should figure this out before clicking purchase.
 Simply put, you can’t decide on the perfect camera if you don’t have a clue as to the type of content you’re looking to produce.
 Camera shop for one that fits your specific content goals.

 What will be my primary subject?
 Myself, objects?

 What lighting conditions do I plan on shooting in?

 Will I be shooting outdoors?
 Will the camera size be an issue?

 Consider all factors possible and shop for cameras that perform well in the areas that mean most to you.

 Besides needing a listening ear every now and again, it’s crucial to have a network of creatives when you run into pressing issues like choosing a camera to film your online course .
 If you’re a paying Teachable customer, you already have access to our exclusive teachable:hq that allows you to connect with creators in your same tier.